For which kinds of medicinal products should PSURs be submitted?

-Only traditional herbal medicinal products registered under Austrian Medicinal Products Act §12 are exempt from submitting a PSUR.
+Traditional herbal medicinal products registered under Austrian Medicinal Products Act §12 are exempt from submitting a PSUR.

 If the herbal active substance or combinations of active substances is listed on the EURD list, the submission of a PSUR is required as laid out by the list.

 If the active substance or combination of active substances in herbal medicinal product is not listed on the EURD list, products that have been approved according to 10(1) and 10(a), do not have to submit PSURs, unless otherwise specified in the marketing authorisation.